zivoy/marian-extension/src/extractors/README.md

 ### logMarian

-Does a `console.log` but prepends `[👩🏻‍🏫 Marian]` to the start, if more then one argument was passed then it will log it in a `console.group`
+Does a `console.log` but prepends `[👩🏻‍🏫 Marian]` to the start, if more than one argument was passed then it will log it in a `console.group`

 ### delay